Introduction

 Animated videos

 Animated videos employ motion graphics and illustrations to visually represent concepts.
-They are versatile and thus widely used for explainer videos, product demos, and creative storytelling.
+Their flexibility makes them ideal for explainer videos, product showcases, and storytelling.

 Use Cases: